 3. Any boat operator born prior to April 28, 1954

-See the below video for how to take an online course:
+See the below video on how to take an online course:

 Alabama also values reciprocity when it comes to accepting certifications acquired out of state, especially for non-residents, as long as the certification course meets the education standards of the National Association of State Boating Law Administrators (NASBLA).

 Successfully completing your boating safety courses will not only help you get the Alabama boating license but also provide you the necessary water safety skills.
-It also gives you a discount on boat insurance so it really is a worthwhile investment of your time and money, whichever state you are in.
+And it gives you a discount on boat insurance, so it really is a worthwhile investment of your time and money, whichever state you are in.

-Although it is also important to remember that each state has a unique set of boating education requirements, as well as a set of rules and regulations.
+But it is important to remember that each state has a unique set of boating education requirements as well as a set of rules and regulations.
 You must be able to review the full list of laws in a particular state if you wish to visit or stay in the state for boating.